Fletcher offers 10 degree programs:

 - Global Master of Arts Program (GMAP): A twelve month program designed for mid-career or senior level professionals with eight or more years of professional experience.
 Courses are conducted through a combination of Internet-mediated instruction and three two-week residencies.

 The MALD, MA, MIB, LLM, MATA, MAHA, and PhD programs are all full-time, residential programs.
 GMAP is designed so that students can continue working while pursuing their degree.
+The MS in Cybersecurity and Public Policy (CSSP) allows students to attend part-time; the degree must be completed within four years of matriculation.
+The GBA can also be completed on a part-time basis, over a period of 16-24 months.

 Fletcher currently offers the following formal joint or dual degree programs: